mrchimp/videopopup/README.md

 ## Options ##

 All options are optional.
 Defaults are shown below.
-Options affect either Vimeo or Youtube links but you can specify them all together - it won't cause problems.
+Most options affect either Vimeo or Youtube links but you can specify them all together - it won't cause problems.

+### Options for both ###

+* autoplay (true)

 ### Options for Vimeo Links ###

-* autoplay (true)
 * title (false)
 * byline (false)
 * portrait (false)